 - Receipts – Snap a picture of any receipts that point toward abuse, such as repeated purchases of alcohol or prescription drugs, and make sure the store names and dates are visible.

 Cell phones can be endlessly useful in recording evidence of abuse, but they can also be a liability if your spouse checks your text messages and call logs.
 Be sure to delete any pictures, recordings and text after they have been sent to an alternate email address.
 Uploading them to your computer could be a useful backup option, but also runs the risk of discovery.
 A better option could be to keep the pictures on an external drive—such as a thumb drive or jump drive—that can be easily removed and hidden.

-We encourage you to learn more ways to prepare to leave your abusive spouse in our online e-book, The Savvy Woman’s Guide to Divorce in Washington, or to click the links below to find out how to get additional help near you.
+We encourage you to learn more ways to prepare to leave your abusive spouse in our online e-book, The Savvy Woman’s Guide to Divorce in Washington, or fill out our contact form to find out how to get additional help near you.